plfiorini/slides/slides/qtday-2014/slides.md

 title: Features on 0.2.0

-- Multiple screens support
-- No primary and secondary outputs
+- Multiple screens support without primary and secondary outputs
 - Launcher, Panel and AppChooser on multiple pages
 - Background with crossfade effect
 - Modal dialogs, overlays and popups